Pittconnect/hp-server/readme.md

 `/api` - root route for each next route

-`/register` - route for user registration
+`/register` - route for free user registration

+`/create-order` - route for creating paypal order

+`/capture-order` - route to approve PayPal order and create a paid user account

 `/login` - route to login user